-A configuration is a collection of settings that can be assigned and enforced to a printer or a group of printers of the same model.
+A configuration is a collection of settings that can be assigned and enforced to a printer or a group of printer models.
 Within a configuration, you can modify printer settings and deploy applications, licenses, firmware, and printer certificates.

 You can create a configuration that is composed of the following: